Early Life

 Rise to Success

-Susanto's success in selling cigarettes attracted the attention of Putera Sampoerna, a clove cigarette tycoon.
-They partnered to open a series of cigarette stalls and then a discount supermarket chain called Alfa Toko Gudang Rabat.
-In 1994, the chain was rebranded as Alfa Minimart.
-The partnership with Sampoerna lasted until 2005, when Sampoerna sold his cigarette business to Philip Morris International.
-Susanto then purchased the retail business and developed it into the Alfamart chain.
-In 2022, the company bought a $30 million stake in Bank Aladin Syariah, which provides sharia-compliant financial services.
+Djoko Susanto's success in selling cigarettes attracted the attention of Putera Sampoerna, a clove cigarette tycoon.
+Together, they partnered and opened a series of cigarette stalls.
+This partnership later led to the creation of Alfa Toko Gudang Rabat, a discount supermarket chain, which was later renamed Alfa Minimart.
+In 2005, when Sampoerna sold his cigarette business, Susanto bought the retail business and developed it into the Alfamart chain.

 Key Business Strategies